OrdDeFi/OrdDeFi-Virtual-Machine/README.md

 # Introduction

+The `OrdDeFi-Virtual-Machine` serves as an indexer / virtual machine specifically designed for the OrdDeFi ecosystem.
+Its primary function is to compute and query the asset balances within OrdDeFi.
+This tool plays a crucial role in ensuring accurate and up-to-date information regarding the holdings of various assets managed or utilized by OrdDeFi participants.
+By leveraging the capabilities of this virtual machine, users and developers alike can efficiently access detailed balance information, facilitating better decision-making and smoother operations within the OrdDeFi framework.

+It is experimental software with no warranty.
+See [LICENSE] for more details.

+### AMM Operations in OrdDeFi

 In the financial sector, there are three crucial applications: asset issuance, trading, and lending.
 BRC-20 has made significant progress in asset issuance.
 OrdDeFi expands the BRC-20 instruction set and provides a native Automated Market Maker (AMM) protocol on Bitcoin L1, achieving the second application: trading.

-### AMM Operations in OrdDeFi

 In addition to the deploy, mint, and transfer instructions in BRC-20, OrdDeFi introduces additional instructions: `addlp` (add liquidity provider), `swap`, and `rmlp` (remove liquidity provider).
 These instructions enable users to utilize AMM algorithms for automated market-making and trading of OrdDeFi protocol assets on L1.